 Students may participate for the extended Michaelmas Term, or the extended Hilary Term, or alternatively for the combined Hilary and Trinity Terms.
 It is not possible at present to apply for the full academic year (all three terms) continuously which would require Tier 4 licencing.
 OPUS is not Tier 4 listed.

 It is possible for students to extend their participation for one OR two additional terms subject to satisfactory performance in their tutorials.

 Students are required to prepare 12 essays every term, each essay earns one US semester credit.
 For the extended Michaelmas and extended Hilary Terms there is a further requirement to complete a seminar course (group tutorials) worth three US semester credits, for a total equaivalent of 15 US credits each term.

-* Students continuing from the previous term are required to be in residence in Oxford FOUR days following these dates for Hilary Term and for Trinity Term respectively.
+* Students who are continuing from the previous term are permitted to be in residence in Oxford FOUR days following these dates for the Hilary Term and the Trinity Term respectively.

 + Students participating for the combined Hilary and Trinity Terms are exempt from group tutorials and may begin their travel break one week earlier.
-This is only applicable to two term students.
-The final departure date refers to ONE term students, two term students will depart in June.
+The final departure date indicated refers to ONE term students, two term students will depart in June.

 ALL students attending for two consecutive terms are entitled to housing during the travel break.
 Housing assignments may change for subsequent terms, however housing will always be provided.
 There is no requirement for students to store their luggage or carry it while traveling!